odensecentralbibliotek/oc_comment/README.md

 # oc_comment
-Builds on the original comments module but adds several new features.
+Builds on the original comments module but adds/changes several new features.

 1. Works better with panels.
 2. Simplified threading.